JunsW/FastJN/README.md

 | Convert to FORMAT | Convert selected file to target format.| Supported Formats: `md`, `html`, `py`, `pdf`, `txt` |
 | Copy ipynb script | Copy selected file script content to clipboard | The content is same the converted `py` file |

-## How to use
+## Install

-Download or clone this project, you will find those weird folder-like files in **Scripts** folder are actually Automator scripts.
+Download or clone this repository, you will find those weird folder-like files in **Scripts** folder are actually Automator scripts.

 Double-click on the script and click “install” button on the pop-up alert. it will automatically installed and a system preference window might show up to allow you to manage the actions.
 Just close it if you don’t want to do any further customization.